ChristopherWilks/megadepth/README.md

 * `megadepth_statlib`

-Builds a partially dynamic binray, but with `htslib` and `libBigWig` statically linked, still requires that libcurl and zlib be present in the target environment
+Builds a partially dynamic binary, but with `htslib` and `libBigWig` statically linked, still requires that libcurl and zlib be present in the target environment

 * `megadepth_static`